-In July, 2019 the Company completed an 11 hole sonic drilling program to test for glacial dispersion of gold grains down ice from the DAC-Gap-Darla gold zones.
-The work was part of a larger regional program completed by SL Exploration Inc. under contract to Kenorland Minerals Ltd. and included the Destiny sonic drilling.
-The objective of the drilling survey was to collect till samples beneath the thick cover of Quaternary mud in the area and sample the top of bedrock in each hole.
+In 2019, the Company completed an orientation 11 hole sonic drilling program to test for glacial dispersion of gold grains down ice from the DAC-Gap-Darla gold zones.
+The objective of the drilling was to collect till samples beneath the thick cover of Quaternary mud in the area and sample the top of bedrock in each hole.